athisun/back-to-back/README.md

 ![icon](ico/256.png)

 # Known issues
-- Only works on web pages
+- Only works when focus is within a web page
 - Does not handle elements within iframes